Skip to content

 Behr Vine Leaf

-With an LRV of 10, Behr’s Vine Leaf is tied with Benjamin Moore Vintage Vogue for the lightest color on my list.
+With an LRV of 10, Behr’s Vine Leaf is one of the lightest colors on my list.

 Vine Leaf could almost not be considered a dark green.
 It has a brightness that makes it read lighter.